Tools, Pass rate finder

 Why does volume vs pass rate matter?

-Higher-volume centres tend to have lower pass rates, partly because they serve denser urban populations and partly because they run more retakes per candidate (which always pass at a lower rate than first-times).
-Our centre volume vs pass rate study quantifies the gap: above 8,000 annual tests the average pass rate drops by roughly 11pp compared to sub-1,000 centres.
+Higher-volume centres tend to have lower pass rates, partly because they serve denser urban populations and partly because their dense urban routes carry more junctions and traffic per mile.
+Our centre volume vs pass rate study quantifies the gap: above 8,000 annual tests the average pass rate drops by roughly 7pp compared to sub-1,000 centres.

 Related tools